-There are a number of different ways in which hackers can get into your website.
+There are many different ways in which hackers can get into your website.

 Uninstalled Security updates

-The lack of an essential updates to your website may put your website at risk.
-Always be on the safe side by making sure that you have updated your web server software, CMS, plugins and all the software that is being used by your website.
+The lack of essential updates to your website may put your site at risk.
+Always be on the safe side by making sure that you have updated your web server software, CMS, plugins, and all the software that is being used by your website.

 Vulnerable themes and plugins